 Most consumer-focused cloud storage services like Dropbox or Google Drive come with their own desktop sync client.
 Backblaze B2 differs in that it designed to have custom clients that speak its API move data in and out of the service.
 So to effectively use B2, you need client like ExpanDrive in order to take advantage of on your desktop.
 There is a fairly basic web interface, but other than that the only way to get data in and out of it is via the API.
 There are a handful variety of clients to access B2 but ExpanDrive is unique in that it translates the B2 API into an infinite-capacity external drive for macOS or PC.
 In practice this means Finder and Explorer now have B2 built in, as does every other app on your machine.

 ExpanDrive works as a free B2 Client for macOS and Windows that connects you to Backblaze B2 as a fast network drive.
 ExpanDrive requires macOS 10.9 or newer and supports Microsoft Windows 7, Windows 7, Windows 10 and Windows server.
-ExpanDrive also works great in RDP/Terminal services environments by isolating multiple users logged into the same machine.
+ExpanDrive also works great in RDP/Terminal/Citrix services environments by isolating multiple users logged into the same machine.

 Creating a virtual drive with Backblaze B2

 Backblaze provides a simple guide to get started with their B2 service.
 You’ll need an AWS account, as well as a bucket.
 From there, you’ll want to get your API keys to authenticate with ExpanDrive.
 Haystack Software has a nice guide on how to get the keys.
 As with any AWS keys, it is recommended to use IAM keys rather than your root keys.